 The insider advice on this page is from two of Wendy’s Trusted Travel Experts for Southeast Asia: Andrea Ross and April Cole of Wild Frontiers.

 During the ten years she lived in Cambodia, Andrea founded a nonprofit that operates education and poverty relief initiatives in the region.
-Though now living stateside, the network that she and colleague April have developed in Southeast Asia keeps them up-to-date on the newest can’t-miss accommodations, restaurants, and experiences, and their close relationships with the region’s hotels ensure that clients get the best rates and the best care.
-Andrea specializes in family travel, while April is the beach and island expert—and a master at crafting affordable yet extravagant honeymoons.
+Though now living stateside, the network that she and colleague April have developed in Southeast Asia keeps them up-to-date on the newest can’t-miss accommodations, restaurants, and experiences, and their close relationships with the region’s hotels ensure that travelers get the best rates and the best care.
+Andrea specializes in family travel, while April is the beach and island expert—and a master at crafting extravagant yet affordable honeymoons.
 Both women are committed to philanthropic travel, weaving volunteer work into many itineraries.

 Where to Stay and Eat